Skip to content

 Figure 7-17 Example of searching for a node in a binary search tree

-The search operation in a binary search tree works on the same principle as the binary search algorithm, eliminating half of the cases in each round.
-The number of loops is at most the height of the binary tree.
+The search operation in a binary search tree works on the same principle as the binary search algorithm, both eliminating half of the cases in each round.
+The number of loop iterations is at most the height of the binary tree.
 When the binary tree is balanced, it uses \(O(\log n)\) time.
 The example code is as follows:

 binary_search_tree.py